-- 1. Approval is dependant upon, and limited to, the proposals and plans contained in the application dated April 23, 2018, as amended January 7, 2019 and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 913 of the Subdivision Ordinance. - 2.
+- Approval was dependent upon, and limited to, the proposals and plans contained in the application dated April 23, 2018, as amended May 24, 2019 and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 913 of the Subdivision Ordinance. - 2.
 An access easement for public use of the open space must be recorded in the Cumberland County Registry of Deeds prior to the issuance of building permits.